-- (22) SETBACK: the distance required to obtain the minimum front, side, and rear open space provisions of this Chapter. - (23) SHOPPING CENTER BUILDING COMPLEX (Amended Ordinance 1699 12/27/18): a group of retail and other commercial establishments that is planned, owned, and managed as a single property that share a common parking area.
-The building shall consist of at least two (2) units of various and distinct attached uses. - (24) SMOKE OR SMOKING: the lighting, inhaling, exhaling, burning, or carrying of any lighted cigar, cigarette, tobacco, plant, or other similar article or combustible substance in any form.
-(Amended Ordinance 1619 3/9/14) - (25) SMOKING LOUNGE: an establishment which, in whole or in part, includes as part of the business, or otherwise, permits the smoking of tobacco or other substances including, but not limited to, establishments commonly known as or referred to Cigar Bars/Lounges, Hookah Bars/Cafes, Tobacco Bars/Cafes, or Smoking Parlors.

-(Amended Ordinance 1619 3/9/14) - (26) SOUP KITCHEN: a facility regularly used to furnish meals without cost or at very low cost to needy and destitute persons, however, lodging is prohibited.
+- (32) SMOKE OR SMOKING: the lighting, inhaling, exhaling, burning, or carrying of any lighted cigar, cigarette, tobacco, plant, or other similar article or combustible substance in any form.
+(Amended Ordinance 1619 3/9/14) - (33) SMOKING LOUNGE: an establishment which, in whole or in part, includes as part of the business, or otherwise, permits the smoking of tobacco or other substances including, but not limited to, establishments commonly known as or referred to Cigar Bars/Lounges, Hookah Bars/Cafes, Tobacco Bars/Cafes, or Smoking Parlors.
+(Amended - Ordinance 1619 - 3/9/14) - (34) SOUP KITCHEN: a facility regularly used to furnish meals without cost or at very low cost to needy and destitute persons, however, lodging is prohibited.
 A Soup Kitchen shall not be considered to be a restaurant.
 The preparation of meals in any building or structure, or portion thereof, for distribution at another site or location shall not be considered to be a Soup Kitchen.
-(Amended Ordinance 1654 3/20/16) - (27) SPECIAL EXCEPTION: a use permitted when the facts and conditions specified in this Chapter, as those upon which the exception is permitted, are found to exist by the appropriate administrative officer or body. - (28) SPECIFIED ANATOMICAL AREAS: for the purposes of this Chapter shall be defined as follows: - (a) Less than completely and opaquely covered: (1) human genitals, pubic region, (2) buttock, and (3) female breast below a point immediately above the top of the areola. - (b) Human male genitals in a discernibly turgid state, even if completely and opaquely covered. - (29) SPECIFIED SEXUAL ACTIVITIES: for the purposes of this Chapter shall be defined as follows: - (a) Human genitals in a state of sexual stimulation or arousal.
+(Amended - Ordinance 1654 - 3/20/16) - (35) SPECIAL EXCEPTION: a use permitted when the facts and conditions specified in this Chapter, as those upon which the exception is permitted, are found to exist by the appropriate administrative officer or body. - (36) SPECIFIED ANATOMICAL AREAS: for the purposes of this Chapter shall be defined as follows: - (a) Less than completely and opaquely covered: (1) human genitals, pubic region, (2) buttock, and (3) female breast below a point immediately above the top of the areola. - (b) Human male genitals in a discernibly turgid state, even if completely and opaquely covered. - (37) SPECIFIED SEXUAL ACTIVITIES: for the purposes of this Chapter shall be defined as follows: - (a) Human genitals in a state of sexual stimulation or arousal. - (b) Acts of human masturbation, sexual intercourse, or sodomy. - (c) Fondling or other erotic touching of human genitals, pubic region, buttock, or female breast. - (38) STORAGE, NEW VEHICLES: the standing or placement of new operable automobiles or trucks not previously used.

-- (b) Acts of human masturbation, sexual intercourse, or sodomy. - (c) Fondling or other erotic touching of human genitals, pubic region, buttock, or female breast. - (30) STORAGE, NEW VEHICLES: the standing or placement of new operable automobiles or trucks not previously used. - (31) STORAGE, OUTSIDE: the outdoor standing or placement of usable and potentially usable goods or equipment other than for display and not including waste or scrap materials. - (32) STORMWATER: water from rainfall, snowmelt or other precipitation that runs over or off of a surface rather than being absorbed or infiltrated.
-(Amended Ordinance 1678 7/6/17) - (33) STORY: that portion of a building, but not including a cellar, as defined in this Chapter between one (1) floor level and the ceiling next above it and which portion meets the requirements of the Building Code (Chapter 98) for a habitable room. - (34) A STREET: is any thoroughfare or way, other than a public alley, dedicated to the use of the public and open to public travel, whether designated as a road, avenue, highway, boulevard, drive, lane, circle, place, court, terrace, or any similar designations. - (35) STRUCTURE: anything constructed or erected, the use of which requires location on the ground or attachments to something having location on the ground.
+- (39) STORAGE, OUTSIDE: the outdoor standing or placement of usable and potentially usable goods or equipment other than for display and not including waste or scrap materials. - (40) STORMWATER: water from rainfall, snowmelt or other precipitation that runs over or off of a surface rather than being absorbed or infiltrated.
+(Amended Ordinance 1678 7/6/17) - (41) STORY: that portion of a building, but not including a cellar, as defined in this Chapter between one (1) floor level and the ceiling next above it and which portion meets the requirements of the Building Code (Chapter 98) for a habitable room. - (42) A STREET: is any thoroughfare or way, other than a public alley, dedicated to the use of the public and open to public travel, whether designated as a road, avenue, highway, boulevard, drive, lane, circle, place, court, terrace, or any similar designations. - (43) STRUCTURE: anything constructed or erected, the use of which requires location on the ground or attachments to something having location on the ground.